York House, Twickenham

-York House is a historic stately home in Twickenham, England, and currently serves as the Town Hall of the London Borough of Richmond upon Thames.
-It is situated in Richmond Road, near the centre of Twickenham, close to St Mary's Church.
-It is a Grade II* listed building which is situated in a large park, which is also listed.
+York House is a historic stately home in Twickenham, England, and currently serves as the town hall of the London Borough of Richmond upon Thames.
+It is in Richmond Road, near the centre of Twickenham, close to St Mary's Church.
+It is a Grade II* listed building which is in a large park, which is also listed.

 History

 Early history

 Unlike several other UK buildings also called York House, the Twickenham building did not take its name from being a residence of a Duke of York.
 The central portion of York House dates to the 1630s and derives its name from the Yorke family, owners of farming land in the area.
 It was built for Andrew Pitcarne, a courtier of King Charles I. When Pitcarne died in 1640, the house was sold to Edward Montagu, 2nd Earl of Manchester, in 1656, and then re-sold in 1661 for £3,500 to Henry Hyde, the son of Edward Hyde, 1st Earl of Clarendon, the Lord Chancellor.

 It then passed through several owners, including (in the late 18th century) Count Ludwig von Starhemberg (1762–1833), the Austrian ambassador to London.
 He accumulated debt and in 1817 the house was sold to Mrs Anne Seymour Damer (1748–1828), a sculptor and close friend of Horace Walpole, after whom the house passed to linguist Sir Alexander Johnston (1775–1849), a former Chief Justice of Ceylon, founder of the Royal Asiatic Society and a Privy Councillor.
 Members of the Johnston family continued to live in the house until 1863, intermixed with tenants such as the Dowager Duchess of Roxburghe (widow of the 5th Duke) until 1837, and William Lowther, 1st Earl of Lonsdale (1757–1844).

 Fleur de lis detail on loggia marks an extension made by the Orleanist pretender.

 In 1864 the property was acquired by two directors of Coutts Bank on behalf of the Orleans Pretender, Philippe, comte de Paris.
 Three of his four children were born in York House.
 He and his family returned to France following the defeat and fall of Napoleon III as a result of the Franco-Prussian War of 1869–71.

 The house then remained empty until 1876 when it was bought by Sir Mountstuart Elphinstone Grant Duff (1829–1906), a Scottish MP, junior minister in Gladstone's first government, and from 1881 to 1887 Governor of Madras.
 A notable guest, Laurence Oliphant, died at York House on 23 December 1888.

 The link with the Orleanists was renewed for a decade from 1896 to 1906 when the then Orleanist pretender Philippe, duc d'Orléans, reacquired the house he'd been born in.